 Disposal for Unwanted & Unused Pesticides

-The Environmental Sweep Program (ESP) is a new initiative by the Delaware Department of Agriculture that offers to all three counties easy and environmentally responsible disposal of unwanted, outdated or cancelled pesticides for free to qualifying individuals and businesses.
-The uncertainty of legal requirements and the risk of storage or disposal for these toxic pesticides leave limited available options to alleviate inventories cost effectively.
-Farmers, commercial applicators, nurseries, green houses, golf courses and pest control businesses can qualify for the free removal of up to 500 pounds or 50 gallons of pesticides through this program.
+The Environmental Sweep Program (ESP) is a new initiative by the Delaware Department of Agriculture that offers to all three counties easy and environmentally responsible disposal of unwanted, outdated, or canceled pesticides for free to qualifying individuals and businesses.
+The uncertainty of legal requirements and the risk of storage or disposal for these toxic pesticides leave limited available options to alleviate inventories cost-effectively.
+Farmers, commercial applicators, nurseries, greenhouses, golf courses, and pest control businesses can qualify for the free removal of up to 500 pounds or 50 gallons of pesticides through this program.
 For convenience and safety, pesticides will be picked up directly from your site by a waste disposal contractor.

-Simply fill out an ESP inventory form and return by email, fax or mail.
-DDA Pesticide Section staff will review your inventory, perform an on-site verification visit and contact you regarding your approved quantity status.
+Simply fill out an ESP Inventory Form and return it by email, fax, or mail.
+DDA Pesticide Section staff will review your inventory, perform an on-site verification visit, and contact you regarding your approved quantity status.
 The selected waste contractor will then directly contact you for a pickup date.
 Our waste disposal contractor will then contact you directly to schedule a date and time for your on-site removal.
 Again, this service is free for amounts up to 500 pounds or 50 gallons of product.
 Quantities above that amount can be removed for a reduced fee as determined by the waste disposal contractor (or for free if residual program funding is available).

 Yes, list all of your pesticide waste on the inventory form.
-Amounts that exceed the 500 pounds or 50 gallon limit can still be removed for a reduced cost by the waste disposal contractor and may even be removed for free if the program funding is not yet exhausted.
+Amounts that exceed the 500 pounds or 50-gallon limit can still be removed for a reduced cost by the waste disposal contractor and may even be removed for free if the program funding is not yet exhausted.